AlexMicael/IRL-Ecosystem-Dashboard/README.md

 ## Acknowledgments

-This work was supported by Professor Yang and the CS 415/515 staff at Binghamton University.
+This work was supported by Professor Yang at Binghamton University.
 We also thank the Computer Science Department for providing the virtual machine resources used for the data collection pipeline.